Braid group symmetries of Grassmannian cluster algebras: Proofs for finite mutation type

 Let us move on to the statements about cluster variables and clusters on a fundamental domain.
-In $\Gr(3,9)$, we chose a fundamental domain of seeds $\Sigma_1,\dots,\Sigma_{5739}$, one for each quiver isomorphism class.
-We computed the cluster variables in these seeds using the program \cite{ArxivFraser}.
-We say that a pair of $\SL_3$ webs are \emph{compatible} if their product is a non-elliptic web.
-The program can decide whether two webs of small degree are compatible.
-To perform a mutation, the program eliminates all cluster variables that are not compatible with the current cluster.
-There is always exactly one leftover web that is not eliminated, and our program checks that this leftover web satisfies the required exchange relation \eqref{eq:exchangereln}.
+In $\Gr(3,9)$, a breadth-first search produces a choice of fundamental domain of seeds $\Sigma_1,\dots,\Sigma_{5739}$, one for each quiver isomorphism class.
+We computed the cluster variables in these seeds as webs using the program \cite{ArxivFraser}.
+To do this, we encoded webs of small degree (e.g. Pl\"uckers, hexapods, and so on) as explicit polynomials in the coordinates on $V^9$, so that each exchange relation can be verified directly.
+We wrote a compatibility tester for webs of small degree.
+To perform a mutation, we eliminate all webs of the correct degree that are not compatible with the current cluster, and check that the corresponding exchange relation holds.

 All of the $\SL_3$ webs that show up in $\Sigma_1,\dots,\Sigma_{5739}$ are arborizable.
-Furthermore, any two webs in a given cluster $\Sigma_i$ are pairwise compatible.
+By construction, any two webs in a given cluster $\Sigma_i$ are pairwise compatible.
 For arborizable webs of small degree, it is not hard to convince oneself that if all webs in $\Sigma_i$ are pairwise compatible, then any \emph{monomial} in $\Sigma_i$ is again a non-elliptic web.
-This justifies the statement about cluster monomials.

-The computation for $\Gr(4,8)$ is similar, but weaker because we did not write a compatibility tester for $\SL_4$ webs.
-We checked that every $\SL_4$ web in the fundamental domain has a tree form, but we did not check that webs in a shared cluster are always pairwise compatible (although we expect this to be true).
-We note that our chosen fundamental domain contains a handful cluster variables that are neither Pl\"ucker coordinates nor octapods, but we checked that each of these could be moved to an octapod using the braid group. \end{proof}
+The computation for $\Gr(4,8)$ is similar, but weaker because we did not write a compatibility tester for $\SL_4$ webs (it is tedious to make sure one has identified all web invariants in a given degree because they are a spanning set rather than a basis; as a consequence, it is tedious to show that a given element in the skein algebra is not a web invariant).
+We checked that every $\SL_4$ web in the fundamental domain has a tree form, but we did not check that webs in a shared cluster are always pairwise compatible.
+We note that our chosen fundamental domain contains a handful of cluster variables that are neither Pl\"ucker coordinates nor octapods, but we checked by hand that each of these could be moved to a Pl\"ucker or octapod via the braid group. \end{proof}